RedPlumDragon/simple-pygame-game/README.md

-# simple-pygame-game
+# UFOh!
 This is just simple pygame game.
 I named it UFOh!
+(UFOs block you and you die).

 # Screenshots
 ![image](https://user-images.githubusercontent.com/79021820/108556043-03512600-72bc-11eb-8e21-6c44283d857a.png)